M2/082888 Private William James Hing, Army Service Corps Mechanical Transport

 Rolls of Honour photos: Jane Dickson, Michael Carver

 Jim and Edith’s son, Frederick James Hing was born on 8th December 1919, at which time they lived at 49c Puller Road, Boxmoor.
-However, by 1922, Electoral Registers show them living at 73 High Street, Berkhamsted, where they remained until at least 1930.
+However, by June 1921, Census and Electoral Registers show them living at 73 High Street, Berkhamsted, where they remained until at least 1930.
+James then worked as a lorry driver for H Lee & Sons, Mineral Water Manufacturers in Berkhamsted.

 Jim’s parents, Joseph and Sarah Hing of Meadow Farm, 1 Ringshall, had eight children and nine grandchildren.